Can I Sue My HOA for My Slip and Fall?

 - Dislocations.
 Residents may experience joint dislocations, such as dislocated shoulders or knees, due to slip and fall accidents in areas where handrails or guardrails are missing or in disrepair.

 - Psychological trauma.
-In addition to physical injuries, slip and falls can cause psychological trauma, leading to conditions like post-traumatic stress disorder (PTSD) or a fear of using common areas.
+In addition to physical injuries, slips and falls can cause psychological trauma, leading to conditions like post-traumatic stress disorder (PTSD) or a fear of using common areas.

 - Long-term complications.
 Some slip and fall injuries may lead to long-term complications, including chronic pain, reduced mobility, and the need for ongoing medical treatment or rehabilitation.